themphill/number_replacement_docs/README.md

 *: The supplied phone number will only be used for formatting the SourceTrak number for that particular instance, and will not otherwise affect SourceTrak in any way.

 **: It is possible, though not recommended, to use SourceTrak synchronously.
-However, this is an advanced use case and not covered in this document.
+However, this is an advanced use case and is not covered in this document.